Cri-dei/Asy-KT-final-code/README.md

 The analyses are implemented in **R**.

-The scripts use several R packages depending on the analysis, including packages for data manipulation, hydrological data processing, spatial analysis, extreme-value analysis, and visualization.
+The scripts use several R packages for data manipulation, hydrological data processing, spatial analysis, extreme-value analysis, statistical modelling, and visualization.

 Users should check the `library()` calls at the beginning of each script for the packages required for the corresponding analysis.